e-kolpakov/e-kolpakov.github.io/design/_posts/2020-03-14-doing-dependency-Inversion-right.md

 Can you spot the problem?
 There is one[^2].

-Just in case it's not apparent - `domain.ClientService` depends on `infrastructure.IClientRepository`, which makes the app look more like the first diagram.
-What's worse, is that the dependency direction two-way:
+Just in case it's not apparent - `domain.ClientService` depends on `infrastructure.IClientRepository`, which makes the app look more like the first diagram, whereas we wanted the second one.
+What's worse - the dependency not only goes in the undesired direction but actually is two-way:

 * `domain.ClientService` depends on `infrastructure.IClientRepository`
 * `infrastructure.IClientRepository` -> `domain.Client`